No-Country/s11-22-reactnative/README.md

 ## Usage

-After run expo, and check your device to see the app
+After run expo, and check your device to execute the app.

 ### yarn